Lazy RVers Love These Easy RV Bathroom Upgrades

 Read more about the best types of RV showerheads in this Do It Yourself RV article.

-3. Get a new RV toilet
+3. Switch to a new RV toilet

 Like sinks and fixtures, RV toilets come in many shapes, sizes, and colors.
 Some conserve water by offering a dry-flush option or you can purchase a residential toilet.